Expert Interview

 At the same time, I don't know really anything about coding or app development or software engineering, but we have a lot of people who do.
 And that's where the product expertise comes into place. [...]

-07:28 - Kolby: Yeah, that's absolutely true.
+07:28 - Koby: Yeah, that's absolutely true.
 But the fact that you're one of us and you're on the staff, like making sure that they're giving them the direct feedback as a land broker as to this is kind of something we don't need.
 This is stuff that we do need.

 Takeaway: Acres combines both industry and product expertise to create a platform that's tailored for land professionals and is easy to use.